-To ensure the ELCMP is reviewed, amended, and internally authorised, the ELCMP is discussed as a minuted task in the Open Space Manager and Urban Forest Team Leader monthly meetings.
-The process begins by the end of December to ensure the ELCMP is prepared before the 31st March.
+To ensure the ELCMP is reviewed, amended, and internally authorised, the ELCMP is discussed as a standing item in the monthly meeting between the Open Space Manager and Urban Forest Team Leader.
+The process to review the ELCMP is to begin by the end of December to ensure the ELCMP is prepared before the 31st March.